This page provides an overview of the backup and restore features available in CockroachDB:

 - Authentication to set up authentication to a cloud storage bucket and include those credentials in the URL.

 For detail on additional cloud storage features CockroachDB supports:

-- Object locking to prevent backups from being overwritten or deleted.
+- Prevent backups from being overwritten or deleted with immutable storage buckets.

 Cockroach Labs recommends enabling Egress Perimeter Controls on CockroachDB Dedicated clusters to mitigate the risk of data exfiltration when accessing external resources, such as cloud storage for change data capture or backup and restore operations.
 See Egress Perimeter Controls for detail and setup instructions.

 You can verify that your stored backups are restorable with backup validation.
 While a successful restore completely validates a backup, the validation tools offer a faster alternative and return an error message if a backup is not valid.
 There are three "levels" of verifying backups that give increasing validation coverage depending on the amount of runtime you want to invest in validating backups.